A grand, historic hotel that’s still a classic

 Four neighborhoods ranging from the historic to the secluded

-The Hotel del Coronado likes to brag that no two rooms are exactly alike.
+The Hotel del Coronado likes to brag that no two guest rooms are exactly alike.
 This is pretty close to the truth, as a stay in the historic Victorian building — the one you probably recognize with the red roof and signature turret — has rooms of every shape and size.
 However, it is but one of four “neighborhoods” that span across the 28-acre resort, and, even though it’s the most recognizable, it might not be the right one for you.

 The Victorian – This is the building blasted across every postcard of Coronado you’ve ever seen.
 The 1888 original is a national historic landmark.
 It houses the famous Crown Ballroom and stately oak lobby, and is full of the 1880s style that makes the hotel so special.
 The rooms are semi-modern, with some original-looking moulding and whitewashed balconies.
 The queen, king, and double queen rooms are long on history, but short on space.
 The Victorian also has studios (comparable to small suites in other hotels) and a handful of one-bedroom suites.
 For the classic throwback feel, book a room here.